Las Vegas Cannabis Hotel Coming April 2023

 This article is brought to you by the new Higher Learning LV Core Cannabis course.

-Las Vegas, one of the leading adult-use cannabis states in the U.S. and playground to more than 46 million tourists from around the globe each year, will soon add to its impressive list of attractions a boutique cannabis-centric hotel.
+Las Vegas, one of the leading adult-use cannabis states in the U.S. and playground to more than 46 million tourists from around the globe each year, can now add to its impressive list of attractions a boutique cannabis-centric hotel.

-You heard that right: Soon, an upscale hotel in Vegas will let you toke, smoke, vape, and eat cannabis.
+You heard that right: An upscale hotel in Vegas lets you toke, smoke, vape, and eat cannabis.
 All without breaking any rules or laws.

 An End to Back Alley Toking?

-The coming slew of cannabis consumption lounges in 2023 will help deal with this ironic situation.
-However, many note that the opportunity for both the cannabis industry and the hospitality industry is catering to weed-loving tourists beyond mere lounges.
+The coming slew of cannabis consumption lounges in 2024 will help deal with this ironic situation.
+However, many note that the opportunity for both the cannabis and hospitality industries is catering to weed-loving tourists beyond mere lounges.
 In-room consumption and infused food services are just two of these opportunities.

 With all of the turmoil in the world currently, it's nice to know that a few things are actually getting better—particularly if you're a cannabis consumer who would like to smoke in style in your room or vape with strangers around the pool.

-"The new hotel that will embrace Nevada's adult-use cannabis legalization and cater to marijuana consumers."
+"The new hotel embraces Nevada's adult-use cannabis legalization and caters to marijuana consumers."

 Lexi Hotel First To Allow Cannabis Smoking

-The property formerly known as the Artisan, an off-Strip luxury nongaming hotel featuring 64 rooms, will relaunch in the second quarter as The Lexi.
-While a specific date has not been announced, Alex Rizk, President and CEO of Elevations Hotels and Resorts in Phoenix, the new owner of the property, in January announced the early April opening of the unique and progressive hotel that will embrace Nevada's adult-use cannabis legalization and cater to marijuana consumers.
+The Lexi: Las Vegas Cannabis Hotel.
+The property formerly known as the Artisan, an off-Strip luxury nongaming hotel featuring 64 rooms, relaunched in the second quarter as The Lexi.
+It is a progressive hotel that embraces Nevada's adult-use cannabis legalization and caters to marijuana consumers.

-The Lexi will hold the distinction of being the first hotel in the history of Las Vegas to feature cannabis-friendly hospitality.
+The Lexi holds the distinction of being the first hotel in the history of Las Vegas to feature cannabis-friendly hospitality.

 The marijuana-friendly Lexi Hotel is all class